 Another thing you can do is segment by industry or title, or geographic location, or other demographic information.
 To do this, you might need to conduct a bit of research.
 Google them, search for them on Linkedin or Facebook.
 You would be amazed at how much information you can find out about people with a bit of research.

 Don’t have time to do this painstaking research?
 No problem!
 For $10-12 per hour, you can easily find someone on Fiverr who will happily do this – probably while you’re sleeping.
 You could export your entire list to Excel.
 Then give the Excel sheet (like the one below) to your for-hire researcher.
 Ask them to fill in the columns of the spreadsheet as they discover more information about each subscriber.
 Then, import the data back into your email software!

-5. Send out a survey.
+5. Send out a survey for wine preferences.

 Want to know what your customers want?
 ASK THEM!
 Most modern email software will allow you to send out a fully-customizable survey to your subscribers.
 Surveys are a great way to learn more about your subscribers and then put them into segments based on what you learn from the survey.
 Some email service providers even allow you to auto-tag respondents based on their answers.

 Not everyone will participate in every survey but enough will to make this a very valuable exercise.
 Be careful not to burn up goodwill by doing too many surveys.
 Once per quarter is a good cadence.
 And mix things up.
 Don’t send out the same survey with the same questions every time.

 If your email software does not have a survey feature, you can still send one out by putting survey options (responses) into the body of your email and use click segmentation to leverage the responses.
 Also, some email software allows integrations with survey-specific tools such as SurveyMonkey.